-Pros and Cons: Crystal has one of the most comprehensive programs afloat, and all group classes and guest lecturers' presentations and workshops are free to attend.
+Fine Print: Crystal has one of the most comprehensive programs afloat, and all group classes and guest lecturers' presentations and workshops are free to attend.
 However, the program is geared to senior travelers and can be a little staid or old-fashioned -- there's no state-of-the-art show kitchen, for example.
 The other minus is that Crystal's syllabus is not published with the cruise brochures, which means that, while prospective cruisers can only get a general idea of which programs are on offer on their cruises, the exact details are only available much closer to sailing or once onboard.
-And finally, Crystal, which sails some of the most exotic itineraries in cruising, could do a much better job at linking its enrichment activities to ports of call.

-Each cruise also has a guest lecturer or two, specific to each voyage, who offer insight and knowledge about the ship's destinations and other relevant issues.
-Plus, a book club program gets passengers together to discuss New York Times bestsellers.
+Additionally, each cruise has a guest lecturer or two offering insight and knowledge about the ship's destinations and other relevant issues.
+Plus, a book club program gets passengers together to discuss award-winning titles and bestsellers.
 (Though onboard libraries stock up on extra copies of chosen books, you're better off packing your own copies.)

-Pros and Cons: Princess' emphasis on hobbies, rather than on education, matches its ebullient ambience onboard.
-The downside is that some of the offerings are expensive -- $15 to $30 for ceramics materials and $10 for wine-tastings.
+Fine Print: Princess' emphasis on hobbies, rather than on education, matches its ebullient ambience onboard.
+Some of the offerings cost a small fee, starting at $10.
 The lectures are complimentary.

 Holland America Line

 Details: Oceania's main enrichment focus is on food.
 Both Riviera and Marina feature a Culinary Center with convection ovens, two-person cooking stations and themed classes, ranging from basic knife skills to the art of fish cookery and trendsetting world cuisines.
-The classes are heavily hands-on, with all students participating, though a couple of hourlong courses focus on lectures on popular culinary topics like cheese selection and food-and-wine pairings.
+The classes are heavily hands-on and are available for an additional fee.

-If cooking's not your thing, Marina and Riviera offer a hands-on program for budding artists, where artists-in-residence give step-by-step instruction in watercolors, needlepoint, and arts and crafts.
+Additionally, Marina and Riviera offer a hands-on program for budding creatives, where artists-in-residence give step-by-step instruction in watercolors, needlepoint and arts and crafts.

-Pros and Cons: The culinary center's state-of-the-art chef stations with convection ovens are a nice touch, and the wide variety of classes will have gourmands salivating: Gloriously Modern Greek, Beyond Brie: the Innovative Cheeses, and A Passion for Pasta.
-However, tours and individual classes are not cheap; escorted market tours with cooking classes start at $175.
+Fine Print: The culinary center's state-of-the-art chef stations with convection ovens are a nice touch, and the wide variety of classes will have gourmands salivating: Pizza Master Class, Ottoman Palace Feast and Cuban Family Table.
+However, tours and individual classes are not cheap; escorted market tours with cooking classes start at $169.
 Individual one- and two-hour cooking sessions are $39 and $69, respectively.